✍️ The Weekly Edge

 Don’t just work harder in your business.
 Work smarter on your business, so it can thrive without you.

-Congratulations—you’ve laid the groundwork.
-By studying these first five Rules, you’ve done more than just begin—you’ve made a commitment to build something that lasts.
+Congratulations —you’ve laid the groundwork.
+By studying these first five Rules, you’ve done more than just begin —you’ve made a commitment to build something that lasts.
 Foundations aren’t flashy, but they are everything.
 The strongest companies, teams, and leaders return to these principles often, especially when they drift off course (and we all drift off course).

-In this next set of Rules, we are going to shift from building to connecting—diving deep into who you serve, why it matters, and how to build trust that lasts.
+we are going to shift from building to connecting —diving deep into who you serve, why it matters, and how to build trust that lasts.
 These 4 Rules focus on understanding real needs, creating value that resonates, and shaping your business around the people who ultimately decide whether it succeeds or fails.

-Are you ready to Ask yourself: â€œDo we truly understand who our best customer is—and does our team know how to serve them with clarity and consistency?”
+Are you ready to Ask: “Do we truly understand who our best customer is —and does our team know how to serve them with clarity and consistency?”

-Chapter 2, Know Your Customer, begins on page 6 with Week 6 📌Rule No. 11 â€”Your brand is your promise.
+Up next…Chapter 2, Know Your Customer, begins on page 6 with Week 6 📌Rule No. 11 Your brand is your promise.